 Be Wary of “Free” Streaming Sources

-This is an issue that we encounter frequently on Digital Recourse, but it’s always worth repeating.
+This is an issue that we encounter frequently on Online Tech Hub, but it’s always worth repeating.
 As a consumer of online content, you should always be skeptical of anything that’s purporting to be “free.”
 In most circumstances, the only way that websites are allowed to stream anime (or movies, TV shows, or other entertainment media) is by licensing it specifically through the content’s original developer or distributor.
 That means cash is changing hands, which means that the streaming service has to find a way to recoup that money.
 Usually, that takes place in the form of a subscription or download cost.
 Other sites have a “pay-per-view” type system in place.

 When that same content is offered “free,” it means that it probably hasn’t been paid for, which means the site in question might not have legal rights to stream or distribute it.
 After all, can you imagine that the people responsible for creating your favorite anime would want to freely distribute it without making any money?
 I can’t.